46 Free Donation Receipt Templates (501c3, Non-Profit)

 Personal property (in-kind) donation

 The appraisal has to be completed in sixty days and the appraiser should authorize IRS form 8283 section-A IRS Form 8283 – Section A. indicating these donations.
-For such kinds of donations that exceed $5000, a special appraisal is required to be recognized by the IRS needs to be completed IRS Form 8283 – Section B
+For the ones that exceed $5000, a special appraisal is required to be recognized by the IRS needs to be completed IRS Form 8283 – Section B

 Vehicle donation

-The written vehicle donation receipt should capture the following details:
+The written receipt should capture the following details:

 • Donor’s Name